OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

  	//cleanup
 ```

-Bear in mind that using NSException comes with pitfalls regarding memory management: you need to [cleanup allocations](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/Exceptions/Tasks/RaisingExceptions.html#//apple_ref/doc/uid/20000058-BBCCFIBF "Raising exceptions")  from the try block in the [finally block](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/Exceptions/Tasks/HandlingExceptions.html "Handling Exceptions").
-Note that you can promote `NSException` objects to `NSError` by instantiating an `NSError` at the `@catch` block.
+Bear in mind that using `NSException` comes with memory management pitfalls: you need to [clean up allocations](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/Exceptions/Tasks/RaisingExceptions.html#//apple_ref/doc/uid/20000058-BBCCFIBF "Raising exceptions") from the try block that are in the [finally block](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/Exceptions/Tasks/HandlingExceptions.html "Handling Exceptions").
+Note that you can promote `NSException` objects to `NSError` by instantiating an `NSError` in the `@catch` block.

 **NSError**
-`NSError` is used for all other type of [errors](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/ErrorHandling/ErrorHandling.html "Dealing with Errors").
-Some APIs of the Cocoa frameworks provide them as an object in their failure callback in case something went wrong, otherwise a pointer to an `NSError` object is passed by reference.
-It can be a good practice to provide a `BOOL` return type to the method that takes a pointer to an `NSError` object and originally not having a return value a return type (to indicate a success or failure).
-If there is a return type, then make sure to return nil in case of an error.
-So in case of NO or nil, you can inspect the error/reason for failure.
+`NSError` is used for all other types of [errors](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/ErrorHandling/ErrorHandling.html "Dealing with Errors").
+Some Cocoa framework APIs provide errors as objects in their failure callback in case something goes wrong; those that don't provide them pass a pointer to an `NSError` object by reference.
+It is a good practice to provide a `BOOL` return type to the method that takes a pointer to an `NSError` object to indicate success or failure.
+If there's a return type, make sure to return "nil" for errors.
+If "NO" or "nil" is returned, it allows you to inspect the error/reason for failure.

-##### Exception handling in Swift
+##### Exception Handling in Swift

-Exception handing in Swift (2~4) is quite different.
-Even-though there is a try-catch block, it is not there to handle NSException.
-Instead, it is used to handle errors that conform to the `Error` (Swift3, `ErrorType` in Swift2) protocol.
-This can be challenging when combining Objective-C and Swift code in the same application.
-Therefore, using `NSError` is recommended above using `NSException` in programs with both the languages involved.
-Furthermore, in Objective-C error-handling is opt-in, but in Swift you have to explicitly handle the `throws`.
-For conversion on the error throwing, have a look at the [Apple documentation](https://developer.apple.com/library/content/documentation/Swift/Conceptual/BuildingCocoaApps/AdoptingCocoaDesignPatterns.html "Adopting Cocoa Design Patterns").
+Exception handing in Swift (2 - 4) is quite different.
+The try-catch block is not there to handle `NSException`.
+The block is used to handle errors that conform to the `Error` (Swift 3) or `ErrorType` (Swift 2) protocol.
+This can be challenging when Objective-C and Swift code are combined in an application.
+Therefore, `NSError` is preferable to `NSException` for programs written in both languages.
+Furthermore, error-handling is opt-in in Objective-C, but `throws` must be explicitly handled in Swift.
+To convert error-throwing, look at the [Apple documentation](https://developer.apple.com/library/content/documentation/Swift/Conceptual/BuildingCocoaApps/AdoptingCocoaDesignPatterns.html "Adopting Cocoa Design Patterns").
-Methods that can throw an error use the `throws` keyword.
+Methods that can throw errors use the `throws` keyword.
 There are four ways to [handle errors in Swift](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/ErrorHandling.html "Error Handling in Swift"):

-- You can propagate the error from a function to the code that calls that function: in this case there is no do-catch, there is only a `throw` throwing the actual error or there is a `try` to execute the method that throws.
-The method containing the `try` will need the `throws` keyword as well:
+- Propagate the error from a function to the code that calls that function.
+In this situation, there's no `do-catch`; there's only a `throw` throwing the actual error or a `try` to execute the method that throws.
+The method containing the `try` also requires the `throws` keyword:

 ```swift
 func dosomething(argumentx:TypeX) throws {
 	try functionThatThrows(argumentx: argumentx)
 }
 ```
-- Handle the error using a do-catch statement: here you can use the following pattern:
+- Handle the error with a `do-catch` statement.
+You can use the following pattern:

 ```swift
 do {